Using AI Responsibly

 Now, I write the same post in about 30 minutes with AI.
 I still do my own research (AI is notorious for getting facts wrong).
 And I still write the rough draft and a workable draft.
 From there, I let AI help with the fair draft.

 Then, I completely rewrite every line of the post to ensure the style and voice are mine.
-I do the final edit myself — I prefer it that way because I want the content to feel like me.
+I do the final edit myself — I want the content to feel like me.
 And I’ve installed an AI grammar tool to catch typos and basic errors.

 P.S.
-It’s my natural writing style to use partial sentences — read, em dashes.
+It’s my natural writing style to use partial sentences.
 I might’ve invented them before AI did.
 These days, AI keeps asking me to “fix” them, and I refuse.
-Deliberately; with pleasure.
+Deliberately, with pleasure.

 So why even use AI?